FiearTheWolfdog/PZ-WS-to-Server/README.md

 ### Update to a new version (Windows EXE)

 - Close the app if it’s running.
-- Download the new `Fiears PZ WS to Server.exe` and replace your existing EXE file in the same folder.
+- Download the new `PZ Dedi Serv and Mod Manager.exe` and replace your existing EXE file in the same folder.
 - Your data files (Settings/Collections/WorkshopMeta/ModIDs/WorkshopIDs) stay in that folder and will be reused automatically.

 ## Highlights